bbaudry/GitWorks/README.md

 ###Ribbons inside the main circle

 There is one ribbon, called a **commit flow** between the main fork-stripe and each other fork-stripe.
 The width of a commit flow between the main fork and another fork *F* is equal to the number iCommits in *F*.
-A iCommit is a commit that is present in the main fork of a repository and in one and only one other fork The color of the commit flow is also proportional to the number iCommits in *F* (over the maximum number of iCommits that appear in a single fork of the project).
+A iCommit is a commit  made after the creation of a fork and in common with the  main fork.
+The color of the commit flow is also proportional to the number iCommits in *F* (over the maximum number of iCommits that appear in a single fork of the project).